Aim: Students will learn a bilingual song and explore how a song can be old and new at the same time.

 - Where do you get ideas or inspiration from?

 - In Elena’s version of “San Toki,” she sings in both Korean and English–this song is performed in two languages.
 It is a bilingual song.
+The Korean lyrics are traditional, but Elena wrote the English lyrics herself.

 - What languages do you speak?
 Are you or anyone you know bilingual?